Mike Stock

 Michael Stock (born 3 December 1951) is an English songwriter, record producer, musician, and member of the songwriting and production trio Stock Aitken Waterman.
-He has been responsible for over a hundred top-40 hits in the UK, including 16 number ones and is recognised as one of the most successful songwriters of all time by the Guinness World Records.
-As part of Stock Aitken Waterman in the 1980s and 90s, he holds the UK record of 11 number one records with different acts.
-In the UK Singles Chart he has written 54 top-ten hits including 7 number ones.
+He has been responsible for over a hundred top-40 hits in the UK, including 16 number ones, and is recognised as one of the most successful songwriters of all time by the Guinness World Records.
+As part of Stock Aitken Waterman in the 1980s and 1990s, Stock holds the UK record of eleven number-one records with different acts.
+On the UK singles chart, he has written 54 top-ten hits, including seven number ones.